derek73/python-nameparser/README.rst

 Release Log
 -----------

-    * 0.2.4
+    * 0.2.4 - Feb 10, 2013
         - Adjust logging, don't set basicConfig.
 Fix #10 and #26.
         - Fix handling of single lower case initials that are also conjunctions, e.g. "john e smith".
 Re #11.
+        - Fix handling of initials with no space separation, e.g. "E.T.
+Jones".
+Fix #11.
+        - Do not remove period from first name, when present.
         - Remove 'ben' from PREFICES because it's more common as a name than a prefix.
         - Remove 'e' from PREFICES because it is handled as a conjunction.
-        - Python 2.7 required to run the tests.
+        - Python 2.7+ required to run the tests.
 Mark known failures.
         - tests/test.py can now take an optional name argument that will return repr() for that name.
     * 0.2.3 - Fix overzealous "Mac" regex
     * 0.2.2 - Fix parsing error